-Every self-respecting wine lover belongs to the passionate camp for making pronouncements about wine.
+Every self-respecting wine lover loves to drink and discuss wine.
 However, the most enthusiastic among these wine lovers may well be at risk of suffering from oenophobia (fear of wines).
-This article explores if their condition of fearing wine is mythical or real.
+This article explores this condition and whether it is mythical or real.

-We relate most of these fears to the unknown (illusory correlation), while others are because of the negative experiences that people have had or heard.
+Most fears are linked to the unknown (illusory correlation), while others are because of the negative experiences.
 Some people lack confidence in their knowledge or have not had positive experiences with wine.
 All these diverse categories of fear of wine fall under the term oenophobia.

 Primarily, oenophobia is the fear of wines.
-It is a specific phobia, which is discussed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), and the International Classification of Diseases (ICD-10).
+It is a specific phobia discussed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the International Classification of Diseases (ICD-10).

 This fear can be traced back to the Middle Ages when people used to consume wine during celebrations, parties, and other social occasions.
-People who have this phobia may also experience some physical symptoms like nausea, dizziness, and headaches after consuming alcohol.
+People with this phobia may also experience physical symptoms like nausea, dizziness, and headaches after consuming alcohol.

 The term oenophobia originated from the Greek words: “Oinos” (wine) and “Phobos” (fear).
-Someone can diagnose only Oenophobia if the person has an intense or unreasonable fear of wine.
+Someone can be diagnosed with Oenophobia only if they have an intense or unreasonable fear of wine.
 The patient must also have this fear for at least six months for proper diagnosis.
-Some symptoms of this phobia are that the sufferer experiences excessive anxiety around wine, wine bottles, bars, restaurants, etc.
+Some symptoms of this phobia are excessive anxiety around wine, wine bottles, bars, restaurants, etc.

 Those suffering from oenophobia dislike drinking wine or being around people who are drinking wine.
-The term oenophobia has been used to refer to both children and adults.
-However, most psychiatrists agree we should only use the term for those over 18 years old because children might have a fear of different objects than adults.
+The term oenophobia has been used for both children and adults.
+However, most psychiatrists agree we should only use the term for those over 18 years old because children might have a fear of different objects compared to adults.